discover-labs/dictum/docs/docs/reference/expression_language.md

 `else` part.

 !!! info
-    `case x when y then z else p end` for is not suppoted yet.
+    `case x when y then z else p end` form is not suppoted yet.

 !!! info
     There's no string concatenation operator (`||`) yet.